-Science fiction in general provides an excellent platform for writers to explore different worlds and possibilities for societies.
+Science fiction, in general, provides an excellent platform for writers to explore different worlds and possibilities for societies.
 This can be done in a comedic tone like in Red Dwarf or a more serious one.
 Star Trek was no stranger to tackling the tough subjects when The Next Generation crew made it to ‘Angel One’ (interestingly, in 1988, the same year that Red Dwarf’s ‘Parallel Universe’ episode aired).
 It had been envisioned as a metaphorical commentary on apartheid in South Africa – the role reversals highlighting the arbitrary nature of discrimination – whether it is based on race or gender.
-Instead, it became an unfortunately sexist tale of men against women.
+Instead, it unfortunately played out as a sexist tale of men against women.
 With the best of intentions, sometimes these stories can go awry.

 For a more lighthearted approach, Futurama had its main characters visit a planet of Amazonians, in the episode ‘Amazon women in the mood’ (episode 5, season 3, 2001).
 In its own send-up of various Star Trek episodes (particular The Original Series episode, ‘The Apple’), Futurama’s Amazonian society is controlled by a computer, which in turn, is controlled by a bitter fembot.
 The men are imprisoned by the women of the planet, sentenced to death by ‘snu-snu’ (sex).
 They are saved by a woman, from women.